-Question: How do you get rid of moles in your lawn?
+How do I get rid of moles in my lawn?

 When the ground dries out in the summer (or when it freezes in the winter), earthworms and soil dwelling insects remain deeper in the ground - and so do the moles.
 This behavior makes control difficult because one can never be certain that the moles are truly eliminated even though they are not making surface runs.

 Moles are not rodents like rats and mice, which can be baited using rodent foods.
 Poison peanuts or other grain baits won’t work since moles don’t feed on seeds, alfalfa pellets or any of the typical baits that are sold to ‘kill rodents’ even though some are touted as a control for ‘rodents and moles’.

 People also should beware of false claims about schemes to drive moles away.
 Many books and magazines having to do with gardening and landscaping have references or advertising concerning bizarre strategies to control moles.
 These include putting mothballs, human hair, razor blades, or chewing gum in their tunnels, or using pinwheels or ultrasonic devices to scare moles away.
 The reality is that these just do not work.

 The only two methods of effectively controlling moles are to (1) to use a bait that they are attracted to OR (2) to physically remove them.
 A fairly recent bait that has been proven to be effective is packaged and sold in the form of a worm.
 The attractive smell and taste that is incorporated into the worm, together with Bromethalin (the active ingredient that poisons the mole), makes for a lethal combination.